 We work to preserve the value of our intangible assets by actively promoting the acquisition of rights to our intellectual property.
-We are also promoting employee education on intellectual property through management training, e-learning and other forums at operating companies.
+We are also promoting employee education on intellectual property through management training, e-learning company.
+Through this project, we work to prevent violations of the law by sharing the latest information on trading laws, details of unfair trading cases announced by the Japan Fair Trade Commission and information on improvement measures taken by Group companies.

+and other forums at operating companies.
 We will strive to further develop the Group's brand by protecting and managing our intellectual property rights.

-Rights holder: SEVEN-ELEVEN JAPAN CO., LTD.

-Registration number: 5933289

-Class: 35 (for retailers and wholesalers that provide benefits to customers)

-The Company applied for registration of a "trademark consisting solely of colors," which was newly introduced by the Japan Patent Office for the purpose of helping companies diversify their branding strategies.
+Rights holder: SEVEN-ELEVEN JAPAN CO., LID.
+Registration number: 5933289 Class: 35 (for retailers and wholesalers that provide benefits to customers) The Company applied for registration of a "trademark consisting solely of colors," which was newly introduced by the Japan Patent Office for the purpose of helping companies diversify their branding strategies.
 Registration of the three corporate colors which have been used to symbolize 7-Eleven stores was approved by the Japan Patent Office as of February 28, 2017 to be the first such trademark registered in Japan.